Nevada Drinking Water Standards - Does Nevada have good drinking water?

 • Goodsprings School

-Located in Clark County, the Goodsprings water system showed lead levels of 16 parts per billion.
+Located in Clark County, the Goodspring water system showed lead levels of 16 parts per billion.

 • Fort Churchill Power Plant

-Located in Lyon County, the Fort Churchill Power Plant water system showed lead levels of 16 parts per billion.
+The Fort Churchill Power Plant water system in Lyon County showed 16 parts per billion lead levels.

 • Marigold Mine Potable Water System

-Located in Humboldt County, the Marigold Mine Water System shows lead levels of 50 parts per billion, the highest lead levels in the entire state of Nevada.
+Located in Humboldt County, the Marigold Mine Water System has a lead level of 50 parts per billion, the highest in Nevada.

-This is very risky because all aforementioned water systems provide drinking water and filtered water to the public.
-Consequently, water system authorities have been informed of hazardous drinking water and requested to get the water supply once again to levels of safety compliance or face further action.
+This is risky because all the aforementioned water systems provide the public with drinking and filtered water.
+Consequently, water system authorities have been informed of hazardous drinking water and requested to restore the water supply to safety compliance or face further action.

-Despite the fact that Washoe County's water supply didn't show proof of dangerous lead levels during testing, there were risky degrees of different impurities found in Washoe County water systems.
+Although Washoe County's water supply didn't show evidence of dangerous lead levels during testing, it had risky degrees of different impurities.

 • Mount Rose Bowl Homeowners Association

-Testing showed unsafe levels of copper at 4.35 milligrams per liter in the drinking water.
-Safe levels for copper are 1.3 milligrams per liter.
+Testing showed unsafe levels of copper in the drinking water: 4.35 milligrams per liter, far above the safe level of 1.3 milligrams per liter.

 • Silver Knolls Mutual Water Company

-Testing showed unsafe levels of arsenic at 11 parts per billion in the drinking water.
-Safe levels for arsenic are ten parts per billion.
+Testing showed unsafe levels of arsenic in the drinking water, at 11 parts per billion.
+The safe level for arsenic is ten parts per billion.
 This water system is one of 10 out of 580 state water systems that tested positive for unsafe arsenic levels.

 • Rosemount Water Company

-Testing showed unsafe levels of uranium at 69 milligrams per liter in the drinking water.
-Safe levels for uranium are 30 micrograms per liter.
+Testing showed unsafe levels of uranium in the drinking water, at 69 milligrams per liter.
+The safe level is 30 micrograms per liter.
 This water system is the only one in the state that tested positive for unsafe uranium levels.

 Safe Drinking Water Act: 42 U.S.C. §300f et seq.
 (1974)